jonathonacarl/consumer-restaurant-recommendation/README.md

-# Predicting Ratings of Restarurants from Consumer Preferences
+# Predicting Ratings of Restaurants from Consumer Preferences

 ## code
 ### ```processing.py``` houses the data-processing steps required to transform CSVs into a ML dataset